jsal13/blog/md/elasticsearch-tutorial-01.md

 )
 ```

-Similar to how I'd expect it, with the exception of the underscore in `from_`.

-Not much else going on here, so I'll move on.
+Notice the underscore at the end of `from_`.
+Otherwise not much else going on here, so I'll move on.

 ## Boolean Queries and Filtering